Lamp Wiring Diagrams

-This page contains wiring diagrams for four different types of lamps.
-Included is a diagram for a two-circuit lamp switch to control a standard incandescent bulb on top of the lamp and a smaller socket at the base for a low wattage bulb in the base.
-Also include are diagrams for a standard one setting lamp, a three way lamp and an antique floor lamp with 4 light bulbs.
+This page contains wiring diagrams for four different types of household lamps.
+Included is a diagram for a two-circuit lamp switch to control a standard lamp socket at the top of the lamp and a smaller socket at the base for a low wattage bulb.
+Also included are diagrams for a standard lamp switch, a three way lamp switch, and a vintage floor lamp with 4 light bulbs.

 This diagram illustrates the wiring for a bedside lamp with two sockets.
 The top socket A, holds a standard incandescent bulb.
-The second socket B, typically holds a small, low-wattage bulb similar to a nightlite bulb.
-The switch allows for energizing the top bulb only, the nightlite only, both bulbs at once or for turning both bulbs off.
-This type of switch will be referred to as a 2 circuit lamp switch when shoping at home stores.
+The second socket B, typically holds a small, low-wattage bulb similar to a night light bulb.
+The switch allows for energizing the top bulb only, the night light only, both bulbs at once, or for turning both bulbs off.
+This type of switch will be referred to as a 2 circuit lamp switch when shopping at home stores.
 Don't mistake this for a three way switch (pictured below), the two do not function in the same way.

-Above is a wiring diagram for a standard, 3-way lamp switch.
-This socket is used with a three way bulb containing 2 separate elements that are energized separately and then together as the switch knob is turned, for varying degrees of light.
+This is a wiring diagram for a standard 3-way lamp switch.
+The socket is used with a three way bulb containing 2 separate elements that are energized separately and then together as the switch knob is turned for varying degrees of light.
 These sockets have two terminals, one for the hot wire and one for the neutral.
 A third contact may be present but is not used for this circuit.

 This diagram illustrates wiring for a standard, one setting lamp.
-This socket has two terminals, the brass for hot and the silver for the neutral wire.
+This socket has two terminals: the brass for hot and the silver for the neutral wire.
 The lamp cord is connected directly to these terminals observing the polarity described at the top of this page.

-This is a wiring diagram for an antique floor lamp with 4 bulbs, one main bulb and 3 peripheral, and usually smaller bulbs.
+This is a wiring diagram for a vintage floor lamp with 4 bulbs, one main bulb and 3 peripheral, and usually smaller, bulbs.
 The main bulb threads into a standard socket with an integrated switch and the three peripheral bulbs are wired to a single switch usually located near the central socket.
-The secondary switch may have wires colored black, blue and red or, if it's an old switch, other colors or texturing may be used to distinguish them.
+The secondary switch may have wires colored black, blue, and red or if it's an old switch, other colors or texturing may be used to distinguish them.